redhat-cop/infra.aap_configuration/README.md

 This Ansible collection allows for easy interaction with an AWX or Ansible Controller server via Ansible roles using the AWX/Controller collection modules.

+## WARNING!!!
+You are using a version of redhat_cop.controller_configuration that is no longer maintained please change to infra.controller_configuration.

+Please either install from the validated content collections, or from infra.controller_configuration on Galaxy.

 ## Requirements

 The awx.awx or ansible.controller collections MUST be installed in order for this collection to work.
 It is recommended they be invoked in the playbook in the following way.